mindplay-dk/testies/README.md

 );
 ```

-You can use the same approach to group multiple assertions:
+You can use the same approach to group multiple assertions for reuse:

 ```php
 function checkValue($value) {